 - Herbal remedies

-Patients with high blood pressure also risk the chance of a severe nosebleed, and must take special care to stop any medications that will increase the likelihood of additional bleeding after surgery.
+Patients with high blood pressure also risk the chance of a severe nosebleed, and must take special care to have blood pressure under excellent control before surgery.
+These patients also need to stop any medications that will increase the likelihood of additional bleeding after surgery.

 As an aside, Dr. Bennett reminds patients that smoking in general is harmful to anyone with a history of sinusitis or sinus problems, due its impact on an individual’s respiratory system.
 The harmful ingredients contained in cigarette smoke increase congestion, and contribute to nasal drainage problems.
-Cigarettes have been reported to also destroy the delicate “cilia” in the mucus membranes of the sinus, which act akin to an air filtration system – cleaning out the dirt and bacteria so as to prevent sinus infections and inflammation.
+Cigarettes have been reported to also destroy the delicate “cilia” in the mucus membranes of the sinus, which act as an air filtration system – cleaning out the dirt and bacteria from the nose to decrease sinus infections and inflammation.
 Although the cilia have the capacity to regenerate, this is only possibly if one stops smoking.

 Cigarette smoke and second-hand smoke also contribute to a host of various other severe medical and health issues, including respiratory and cardiovascular diseases that are separate and apart from the sinuses.

 (3) Drinking and Eating: Patients should take extra care not to drink or eat anything (including water) starting at midnight on the night before the sinus surgery.
 This is for anesthesia purposes.
 This reduces the likelihood of nausea and vomiting once surgery is complete and you are transferred to the recovery room.

 After a FESS procedure, you will most likely experience some sinus congestion and sinus headaches.
 Oozing of blood from the nose is common for a few days to weeks after FESS.
 It is critical to allow your sinuses and body to heal following surgery, so it is recommended that you rest for several days to a week, ideally taking time off from work, especially if you have a physically rigorous profession.